mfkahraman/YummyProject/README.md

+🌟 Project Highlights:
-🌐 Project Highlights
+🌐 Main Interface:
-Main Interface (Accessible to everyone):

-Includes features like menu display, chef profiles, reservation form, customer testimonials, and a photo gallery showcasing the restaurant's ambiance.
-Admin Panel (Authorized admins only):

-⚙️ CRUD Operations: Manage all sections of the main interface (menu, chefs, reservations, etc.).
-📑 Reservation Management: Approve or reject bookings, view confirmed reservations.
-✉️ Message Management: Organize and respond to customer inquiries.

-💡 Key Features:
-Validation Rules: Ensures data consistency.
-User Feedback: Displays error and success messages.
-Authorization: Redirects unauthorized users to the login screen.
-Image Management:
-Unique image names with GUIDs.
-Old images auto-deleted during updates or removals.
-Modular Design: Clean and maintainable with PartialView.
-Modal Integration: Detailed views for reservations and messages.
+Accessible to everyone, featuring the restaurant's menu, chef profiles, reservations, testimonials, photo gallery, and event listings—all designed to create a seamless user experience!

+🔒 Admin Panel:
+Authorized admins can manage all aspects of the website, such as:
+📝 CRUD operations for menu, chefs, reservations, and more.
+📅 Reservation management, including pending and approved bookings.
+✉️ Message management with categorized views (unread/read).

 🛠️ Technologies Used:
 💻 .NET MVC